 WordPress offers a lot of free responsive themes to use.
 Check them out and select the one you like the most >>

-It is high time to add some details about your business: how you work, what services you provide, your time schedule, and pricing.
+It is high time to add some details about your business: how you work, what services you provide, your schedule, and pricing.
 Here are the top 5 basic pages that every fitness website should have:

 1. Homepage – make it visually attractive and tell about your service